Navigator Case Association Form Policy

 This policy applies to navigators.

 In order to facilitate the processing of payments to navigator organizations, navigators must use the online Navigator Case Association Form to associate with a consumer when other methods of association are not possible.
-As of November 1, 2019, paper case association forms will not be accepted by the ARC.
 Refer to the Assister Case Association policy for procedures for using other methods of association.

 Allowable situations for using the Navigator Case Association Form include: